Vishal-vats/Carrom-board-Game/README.md

 -	If you  pot other pucks you will get 1 point
 -	You get one more chance after potting any puck

+`If you want to try this Game Click on https://github.com/Vishal-vats/Carrom-board-Game/releases/tag/v1.0 and download the Carrom.Game.zip file.`

 AI player:

 It is a bot which can take simple Shots